xoopscube/documentation/en/development/README.md

 ## Action Form

 Another one is Action-Form that always check and identify valid values like a peripheral driver interface.

-### Framework Agnostic

-Support for modern JavaScript frameworks (compiled reactjs, vue, fluent, etc.) and easily integration of CSS Frameworks.

-## Exchangeable

-The XCube design is probably common to the most used design pattern in modern programming languages like Java and C#.
-Some advantages of XCube design are :
-- inheritance, as object creation is delegated to subclasses,
-- it promotes consistency, classes are made to be polymorphic, thus interchangeable;
-- write more type-safe code than before;
-- since most objects are exchangeable, it's possible to change the layer (Base subsystem), not only managers.

-The _Base_ subsystem can be replaced or written from scratch.
-Anyone can develop anything, anytime, anywhere, except changing the core that makes everything "exchangeable" allowing for scalability, flexibility and freedom.

 ## Virtual Service